joc044/cse15l-lab-reports/LabReport4.md

 (`Notice`: `Ctrl + r` is used to search your command history.
 Because I used javac command before, I can use this shortcuts to reduce my typing.)

-3) After making sure the text is match, press enter.
+3) After making sure the text is match, press Enter.

 Keys pressed: `<Ctrl + r><j><a><v><a><c><enter>`

-The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was in the first line(lately) of the search history, so I directly press <enter> to access it.
+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was in the first line(lately) of the search history, so I directly press `Enter` to access it.

 ![Image](javac.jpg)